 - Title IX of the Educational Amendments of 1972 to the 1964 Civil Rights Act

 Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education.
 The law forbids sex discrimination in all university student services and academic programs including, but not limited to, admissions, financial aid, academic advising, residential life, athletics, discipline, recreational services, health, wellness and support services, academic assignments and grading.
 Title IX also forbids sex discrimination in university employment and recruitment consideration or selection.

 It is the policy of Stetson University, in accordance with federal and state law, to prohibit unlawful discrimination.
-Sex discrimination includes a variety of behaviors that can limit or negatively impact educational opportunity.
-These behaviors include: sexual harassment, sexual violence, stalking, relationship violence (dating, domestic and intimate partner violence), gender identity, gender presentation and sexual orientation discrimination.
+Sex discrimination includes a variety of behaviors that can limit or negatively impact educational opportunities.
+Probitied conduct includes, but is not limited to, sexual harassment, dating violence, domestic violence, and stalking.